rlex/dotfiles/README.md

 It's constantly changing.
 Things i will do soon:

 1. Cleanup.
 There is a lot of stuff i do not use anymore.
-2. Support for encrypted password for mutt using GPG
-3. Some way to share .ssh folder and encrypted passwords database
+2. Some way to share .ssh folder and encrypted passwords database
-4. Fix bug with bash autocompletion sometimes do not work.
+3. Fix bug with bash autocompletion sometimes do not work.